vseib/deep-learning-nano-degree/README.md

 torch.cuda.is_available()
 ```

-* If this prints out 'True' than your GPU was correctly found by PyTorch
+* If this prints out 'True' then your GPU was correctly found by PyTorch

 ## License